julianv95/cs4geoJulian/README.md

 There is also a template in the repository.

 Dates needs to be a List containing two different points in time.
-You can either choose to set a range like this "2015-09-01/2015-12-04" or a single point in time like "2015-09-01".
+You can either choose to set a range like "2015-09-01/2015-12-04" or a single point in time like "2015-09-01".

-The Bounding-Box should be self explanatory.
-A List containing the geographic coordinates of the area of interesst.
+The Bounding-Box should be self explanatory: A List containing the geographic coordinates of the area of interest.

-For now you the only property which is working for this script is cloud coverege.
-It needs to be formated like this "eo:cloud_cover<5".
+For now  the only property which is working for this script is cloud coverage.
+It needs to be formated as "eo:cloud_cover<5".
 The % is up to you.

-Tilex and Tiley are only relevant if you are interessted in using custom tiled blocks for the ndvi-calculation.
+Tilex and Tiley are only relevant if you are interested in using custom tiled blocks for the ndvi-calculation.
 If you want to use it, you can choose the tile-size in meters with those parameters.
-The Tile-Size can't be larger tha the image itself.
-If you leave it at 0 the optimal-tiled-processing is used as the default.
+The Tile-Size can't be larger than the image itself.
+If you leave it at 0 the optimal-tiled-processing is used as default.

-The outfile should be self explanatory too, just choose a name and add the suffix .tif.
+The outfile should be self explanatory too: Just choose a name and add the suffix .tif.

-With processers you can choose the number of processing-units which will be used for the concurrent processing.
+With processors you can choose the number of processing-units which will be used for the concurrent processing.

 #The script operates as follows:

 It searches for Landsat-images with the lowest cloud-coverage for the given Dates.
 The script always uses the image of the first point in time as source for the outfile.
-Meaning in case the two satellite images have a different size(shape) the image of the second point in time is resampled with bilinear interpolation to match the shape of the first image.
+Meaning in case the two satellite images have a different size (shape) the image of the second point in time is resampled with bilinear interpolation to match the shape of the first image.
 The Outfile will be created in the same directory as the script.